HISPlayer/UnityAndroid-SDK/caching.md

 # Caching

 HISPlayer Android for Unity supports caching for HLS, DASH and Progressive Download(mp4) URLs to load the video faster from the cache.
-Caching is supported from **SDK v3.4.3** and above.
+Caching is supported in **SDK v3.4.3**.

 ## Related APIs